thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 As you can see, Chrome associated the thrown runtime error with the correct line number of the original source file.
 Awesome!

 Now, switch back to Atom and, inside the `app/components/app.jsx` file, refactor the `App` component class with the following code.

-**NOTE:** If you type in the code incorrectly, no worries.
+If you type in the code incorrectly, no worries.
 Syntax errors will show up in the Brunch output while runtime errors will show up in the browser console.

 ```jsx
 import React from 'react';